-Luckily, shutters effectively deal with each of these scenarios by acting as a barrier between your home and the outside, while at the same time preventing children or pets from accessing the windows.
+Luckily, cool shutters effectively deal with each of these scenarios by acting as a barrier between your home and the outside, while at the same time preventing children or pets from accessing the windows.

-At the same time, light will cascade off partially opened slats and reflect into the room.
+At the same time, the light will cascade off partially opened slats and reflect into the room.
 So, your room can stay light and breezy without overheating!
 This doesn’t have to sacrifice privacy, safety, or security.